The urinary tract helps the body expel toxins.

 Kidney And Ureteral Stones

 There are cases where small stones develop in the kidneys.
 Kidney stones are quite a common urological disease.
-In the majority of cases, these small stones will be passed during urination.
+In the majority of cases, these small stones will pass during urination.
 When the stones are too big, however, it can cause extreme pain and become stuck.

 Other Common Urological Conditions